 - How much has easily avoided strategic and tactical mistakes cost your company over the past 12-24 months?

 Can you shut out your competition?

-- Also, how does their management team think and act?
+- How does their management team think and act?
 Can they become disruptors or are they tired and reactive?

 - What is their vision?
 What do they tell the press or their people about their plans?

-- Do their objectives get in the way of your company?
+- Do their objectives get in your way?

 - What options are open to you for dealing with an ever changing competitive environment, an emergence of new “more powerful” rival or the transform of technology?

 - Where do they compete with you?
 In what segment and which clients and how do they differentiate themselves and their offerings?

 - What makes your competitors the choice of some of your customers?

 - Also, what, in the eyes of your customers, differentiates “them” from “you”?